KanhaiyaChhaparwal24/IntelliStack/README.md

-# Deep Learning Model Server
+# IntelliStack — smart infrastructure for AI.

 A Node.js server application for deploying deep learning models with WebSocket support for real-time camera frame processing.